We hope these answers are helpful. If you have more questions, please contact us.

 Our courses follow school terms.
 They run from the start of September to July each year.

 All PGCE students are enrolled in the Postgraduate Certificate in Education, which includes 60 credits of Master’s level study.
 An alternative exit award, the Professional Graduate Certificate in Education, is available if you do not achieve the masters-level elements of the programme.
 Both awards include QTS and provide excellent preparation for teaching in schools.
-School Direct and Apprenticeship courses lead to QTS only.
+Apprenticeship courses lead to QTS only.

 PGCE trainees are must pay for tuition fees and may be eligible for a loan via the Student Loans Company.
 Please visit www.direct.gov.uk/studentfinance for more information.